 Kia ora my name is Ezekiel,

-I am 15 years old, and I am currently attending Taipa Area School.
+I am currently attending Taipa Area School.

 I am of Cook island descent on my fathers side and Maori descent on my mothers.

 A few of my hobbies include Kapa haka, Singing, Waka ama, Manu korero, and anything that includes getting involved in my community and helping out where I can.